Ledig stilling ved NMBU

 - Molecular manipulations of selected strains

-The successful applicant must hold (or expect to complete within January 2019) a master’s degree within a relevant the field of biosciences (preferably microbiology)
+- The successful applicant must hold (or expect to complete within June 2020) a master’s degree within the field of microbiology

 - Fluorescence microscopy and image analyses

 - Be accurate and patient with experimental work

 - Have strong communication skills in written and oral English, and, preferably a Scandinavian language

 - Have interest and ability to collaborate closely with supervisors and partners

 The position is placed in government pay scale position code 1017 PhD.
 Fellow.
 PhD.
 Fellows are normally placed in pay grade 54 (NOK 479.600,-) on the Norwegian Government salary scale upon employment and follow ordinary meriting regulations.